 I teach on excellent safe, sane and sound horses for all levels and disciplines.
-I am a huge advocate for Saddlebred Rescues having several living out their days on my farm.
-Some are part of my lesson program and others are happily not retired and a few are current show horses!
+I am a huge advocate for Saddlebred Rescues having several of them living out their days on my farm.
+Some are part of my lesson program and others are happily retired and a few are current show horses!
 I also take much Pride in exposing the general equine community on how not only can a rescue recover, some can excel and be very competitive in any discipline.
 I personally compete in several disciplines on the upper level.

 The Best Lesson I Live By:

 *You never stop learning in the wonderful world of Horses*

 I love teaching, especially from the very beginning.